-- To establish preventive measures for inventories of cultural objects (whether archaeological or not),
+- Prepare for the implementation of preventive measures in terms of inventories (whether archaeological objects or not),

-- To raise awareness on the need to adopt an effective national legislation and to develop international cooperation in this area,
+- Raise awareness of the need to adopt effective national legislation and develop international cooperation in this field,

-- To develop networks at local, national and regional levels to ensure general awareness of the dramatic consequences of trafficking of cultural property on the impoverishment of the population.
+- Create contact at the local, national and regional levels to ensure general awareness of the dramatic consequences of the trafficking of cultural property in the impoverishment of populations.